Jinsong-Chen/LAWBL/README.md

 mixed-type data is on schedule.
 More Bayesian learning approaches will be also included in future releases of this package.

-For an example of how to use the package, see
+For an example of how to use the package, see vignettes

 ## How to use this package?